yodrew/darkroomretreat/manuscript/air.md

 # 9 - air {#air}

-Ventilating a darkroom is trickier than darkening it.
+The tricky part of making a darkroom is not darkening it but ventilating it.
 After all, now its windows and doors are sealed!
 So we'll look at ventilation first and darkness in the next chapter.

 Even trickier is making it quiet.
-With noise, we are usually at the mercy of our neighbors whereas we could buy an air purifier if necessary.
+With noise pollution, we are usually at the mercy of our neighbors whereas with air pollution, we could buy a purifier if necessary.
 Ventilation most affects the silence of a darkroom.
 It also affects temperature.
 Let's examine each condition and see how they work together in a mechanical system.

 ## ventilation {#ventilation}